kat3drx/Omeka/README.md

 	* Underlining all links except for h1 links for callout against other areas of text.
 	* Removal of redundant hidden heading that invalidates heading structure on search box in default theme.

+* Added landmark roles to core themes.

+* Added "Skip to content" and "Skip to search" links to core themes.
+"Skip to search" consists of a JS-empowered version, which puts the user directly into the search box upon activating the link, and a non-JS version, which puts the user directly before the search box.
+The version used is selected based on the availability of Javascript in the active user agent.

 ##Potential future enhancements

 * Allow the theme logo's alt text to be specified in the admin interface.